BlackBeard085/x1console/README.md

 ```

 IMPORTANT: Once console has delegated stake and started it will take effect on the following epoch.
 Check logs through option 2 and make sure it is running and check x1val.online to make sure your validator is showing. it may take a minute or two for your validator to show active status when the active stake takes effect.

+This command will initiate a comprehensive setup process that automatically tunes your system to run a validator.
+It will open the required ports, download the necessary CLI, applications, and dependencies, build your validator, create your wallets, fund your id.json (the withdrawer), register your vote and stake accounts, delegate your stake, and ultimately start your validator.
+You will become an active validator right from the initial installation!
+This option also works as your reset.
+By keeping your original wallets, this will reset your whole validator without deleting your wallets.
 ### Health Check

 Option 1 from the main menu is **Health Check and Start**.
 This acts as your validator monitor.
 It checks the status of your validator, informing you if it is 'Active' or 'Delinquent'.